Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes

-If there are three such edges, then $P+uv_2$, $P+uv_3$ and $uv_2+uv_3$ are each cycles, and $P$ is their rational linear combination.
-If exactly two edges join $u$ to $v$, then there is a pseudoleaf adjacent to each of $u$ and $v$.
-Denote these pseudoleafs by $u'$ and $v'$ respectively.
+If there are three such edges, then $P+uv_2$, $P+uv_3$ and $uv_2+uv_3$ are each cycles, and $P$ is a rational linear combination of these cycles, see Figure~\ref{fig:Claim4}(d).
+If exactly two edges join $u$ to $v$, then there is a pseudoleaf adjacent to each of $u$ and~$v$.
+Denote these pseudoleaves by $u'$ and $v'$ respectively, see Figure~\ref{fig:Claim4}(e).
 Then $uu'$ is a bar joining the loop at $u'$ and $P+uv_2$, and similarly $vv'$ is a bar.
 The path $uu'+P+vv'$ is also a bar, joining the loops at $u'$ and $v'$, and $P$ is a rational linear combination of the above three bars.

 It remains to consider the case when $P$ is the unique edge between $u$ and $v$.
-In this case each of $u$ and $v$ is either incident to a loop, or adjacent to two pseudoleafs.
+In this case each of $u$ and $v$ is either incident to a loop, or adjacent to two pseudoleaves.
 Up to symmetry there are three final cases to consider.

-If both $u$ and $v$ are incident to a loop then $P$ is a bar.
-If $u$ is incident to a loop and $v$ is adjacent to pseudoleafs $v'$ and $v''$, then each of the paths $v'v+P$, $v''v+P$ and $v'v+v''v$ is a bar joining the loops at its endpoints, and $P$ is a rational linear combination of these bars.
-Finally, suppose that $v$ is adjacent to pseudoleafs $v'$ and $v''$, and $u$ is adjacent to pseudoleafs $u'$ and $u''$.
+If both $u$ and $v$ are incident to a loop then $P$ is a bar, see Figure~\ref{fig:Claim4}(f).
+If $u$ is incident to a loop and $v$ is adjacent to pseudoleaves $v'$ and $v''$, then each of the paths $v'v+P$, $v''v+P$ and $v'v+v''v$ is a bar joining the loops at its endpoints, and $P$ is a rational linear combination of these bars, see Figure~\ref{fig:Claim4}(g).
+Finally, suppose that $v$ is adjacent to pseudoleaves $v'$ and $v''$, and $u$ is adjacent to pseudoleaves $u'$ and $u''$, see Figure~\ref{fig:Claim4}(h).
 Then $P$ is a rational combination of bars $v'v+v''v$, $u'u+u''u$, $v'v+P + u'u$, $v''v+P+u''u$.
 Thus the claim holds in this last case. \end{proof}

 \begin{bibdiv} \begin{biblist}

 \bib{AZ}{book}{ title={Proofs from the Book}, author={Aigner, Martin} author={Ziegler, G{\"u}nter M.}, volume={274}, year={2018}, publisher={Springer} }

 \bib{BB}{article}{ author={Ballmann, Werner}, author={Brin, Michael}, title={Orbihedra of nonpositive curvature}, journal={Inst.
 Hautes \'{E}tudes Sci.
 Publ.
 Math.}, number={82}, date={1995}, pages={169--209 (1996)}}